MediaComem/comem-archidep/ex/revprod-deployment.md

 Check that the comments no longer work by refreshing http://revprod-landing.john-doe.archidep.ch.

-> You may need to force a refresh by holding the Shift key.
+> :gem: You may need to force a refresh by holding the Shift key.

 ![Revprod SOP error](../images/revprod-sop.png)